Atheism in Islam and Turkey.

 (The below text is a (paraphrased) anthology by author and exclusive copyright owner Laban Kaptein, based on text sections from his 3-vols. publication: Laban Kaptein (ed.), Pieter van Woensel, Remarks, Part I (translation of Remarks, 1791), and Commentary, Part II and III.)

-For sample pages of Laban Kaptein’s edition of Remarks I (1791), click here for Part I: Translation (PDF), and here for Part II: Commentary (PDF), as well as the Cumulative Index.
+For sample pages of Laban Kaptein’s edition of Remarks I (1791), click here for Part I: Translation (PDF), and here for Part II: Commentary to Preface, Bundle One and Two (PDF), as well as the Cumulative Index, which concludes Part III: Commentary to Bundle Three to Six).

-Click here to order — remember: these book are self-published, so please order through this website only.
-Thank you for your consideration.
+Remember, these books are self-published, so please order only directly through my website.
+Thank you for your understanding.

 Pieter van Woensel was born in 1747 into a liberal Dissenter family in Haarlem.
 A critical elder observed in the Remonstrant Church Registers about Pieter’s father: ‘Joan van Woensel.
 Never went to church in my time.’
 In addition, in the Baptismal Registers are several, unique, instances, that set both parents apart as ‘no members of our Chr.
 Congregation’.
 Still, seventeen-year old Pieter applied for admission to the Remonstrant Seminary, ‘with the intention to become qualified to serve in our Church’ (met oogmerk om zig tot den dienst onzer Kerken bekwaam te maken).